ghost-vk/verror-0/README.md

 ## Differences from the original verror

-**Switched from CommonJS to ESM**
+**Switched from CommonJS to ESM+CommonJS**

-The library now uses ECMAScript Modules instead of CommonJS to leverage modern module features in Node.js.
+The library now uses ECMAScript Modules or CommonJS instead of CommonJS to leverage modern module features in Node.js.

 **`node:util.format` instead of `extsprintf`**